 All ABA virtual and in-person event attendees and organizers, including booksellers, ABA staff, exhibitors, vendors, speakers/presenters, guests, sponsors, volunteers, and all affiliated attendees, are expected to refrain from all forms of harassment, as outlined above, and to show respect and courtesy to everyone involved in ABA events.

 ABA takes any violation of this policy very seriously.
-Accordingly, participants who violate this policy may, in the judgment and discretion of ABA, be asked to stop; may be blocked or expelled from an ABA event, without refund if applicable; may be prevented from attending future ABA events; and may have ABA membership and future participation privileges revoked.
+Accordingly, participants who violate this policy will, in the judgment and discretion of ABA, be blocked or expelled from an ABA event, without refund if applicable; will be prevented from attending future ABA events; and will have ABA membership revoked.

 If you are being harassed, observe someone else being harassed, or have concerns about potential violations of this policy, please notify ABA event organizers immediately.
 In the case of an in-person emergency, call 911 or hotel/venue security.
 In all other cases, whether virtual or in-person, if an appropriate ABA representative is not readily available, email firstname.lastname@example.org, or text that email address, and ABA will respond to you as soon as possible.
 ABA will take all appropriate action to protect anyone affected by violations of this policy.
 All reports are confidential.
 If ABA staff takes a personal report from you, they may need to involve other event staff to ensure that your report is properly managed and that the appropriate action is taken to protect you or others, but all efforts will be made to keep your report confidential.
 We will only involve law enforcement or security at a victim’s request.

 The ABA team will enforce this code of conduct throughout all ABA in-person and virtual events.
 We appreciate your assistance in making all ABA events welcoming to all.